Measuring the metacognition of AI: Introduction

 \item \textbf{Human-AI joint decision-making:} the AI system and humans take a decision as co-agents.
 One example is a setting in which the final decision results from a combination of human and AI judgments \cite{steyvers2022bayesian}.

 \item \textbf{AI-assisted decision-making:} the AI system makes recommendations that are ultimately approved, refined, or ignored by a human.
-An example of this would be AI-powered medical diagnostics, where the system flags potential abnormalities in scans and provides a risk score that a radiologist uses to reach a final medical conclusion \cite{castilla2025external}.
+An example of this would be AI-powered medical diagnostics, where the system flags potential abnormalities in scans and forwards them to a radiologist who is responsible for making the final medical conclusion \cite{castilla2025external}.

 \end{enumerate}

 It should be noted that these categories only serve as primary landmarks along a broader continuum, reflecting the vast diversity of possible human-AI interaction patterns.
 See Ref.~\cite{gomez2025human} for a review of human-AI interaction patterns identified in the literature.
 Regardless, an effective decision-making process requires taking \textit{uncertainty} into account \cite{platt2008risky, li2025beyond}.
 Here, uncertainty concerns the probability that a judgment or a prediction (e.g., regarding the outcome of a choice) is correct.
 When uncertainty and risks are high, the most effective strategy is often to suspend judgment and prioritize further data collection before making the final decision (see the \textit{exploration-exploitation dilemma} \cite{berger2014exploration, mehlhorn2015unpacking}).
 Furthermore, in some decision-making contexts, the available options may differ considerably in the magnitude of their associated risks and/or benefits.
 In such cases, accounting for uncertainty becomes critically important.
 For instance, even a marginal amount of uncertainty regarding a catastrophic outcome can be enough to warrant an alternative choice that is more uncertain but offers lower risks in the failure scenario.
 Finally, in some multi-agent (human-human, human-AI or AI-AI) joint decision-making, quantifying the uncertainty of each agent's prediction provides a principled way to arbitrate between divergent forecasts \cite{bahrami2010optimally, steyvers2022bayesian, nguyen2025joint, bhattacharyya2024towards, koriat2012two}.
 Overall, note that researchers from fields as diverse as game theory \cite{von2007theory}, computational neuroscience \cite{parr2022active} and machine learning \cite{vo2019deep} have investigated the question of finding optimal strategies within uncertain contexts.